ricardo-perezo/Team.UI.Standards/vanillajs/README.md

 </body>
 </html>
 ```
-Json structure to get dinamyc params, by the moment only it gonna take the element where the component will render
+Json structure to get dynamic params, by the moment only take the element where the component will render
 ```js
 //data structure
 {